tensorflow/docs/site/en/guide/create_op.md

 example, if the input is a tensor of shape [10, 20], then this shape function specifies that the output shape is also [10, 20].

-Note: The op name must be in CamelCase and it must be unique among all other ops that are registered in the binary.
+Note: The op name must be in CamelCase, and it must be unique among all other ops that are registered in the binary.

 ## Implement the kernel for the op